jamesclair/DeliveryPathFinder/README.md

 The current solution is designed to allow for data sets of any size.
 The main data structure for storing and retrieving packages is a chained hash table defined as the class `PackagePropertyTable`.
 A chained hash table allows for each indexed bucket in the table to be a list of any size.
 If a table is keyed based on package addresses, was created from a list of 100 packages and all 100 packages shared the same address, then when the table is loaded each package would append to the same bucket list.
 When the Getter functions included in the [Hub](Hub.py) are called a new table is declared and initialized with a size of forty.
 In order to reduce the number of collisions this size of the table should be equal to or greater than the number of packages that it will be used to store.
 The table for size for a package list of one hundred, should be at least one hundred as well.
 If a collision does occur the package will still be appended and stored in the bucket list with packages with a different property value.
 The semi-unique and much smaller bucket list will be iterated over by the caller, to prune out any undesired packages.

 If the number of the packages to be stored in the table increased during the runtime of the program, then the table would require a rehash.
-The new package list of increased size could be passed to a modified Getter function that sets the size of the table to the size greater than or equal to the list of packages that was passed in.
+The new package list of increased size could be passed to a modified Getter function that sets the size of the table to the size greater than or equal to the list of packages.

 The search performance of the table depends on the uniqueness of the package property data that the table was keyed to and the number of collisions that occur while loading the table.
 If the list that is returned contained no collisions in the chained list than the search performance is O(1).
 However, if there is one or more collisions in the returned list of packages of N length then they will need iterated over for a total of O(N) comparisons.
 This allows the chained hash table to perform the same as searching a list, O(N), in the worst-case, but better than a binary search tree in the best case, O(logN).